+- Press and hold button until is displayed, and hour flashes.

-- To select hour press ♠ or ♥ button.
+- 2. To select hour press A or V button.

-- 3. To confirm press a button.
-Minutes
+- To confirm press button.
+Minutes flash.

 - To select minutes press ♠ or ♥ button.

-- To confirm press substant button or wait.
+- To confirm press button or wait.

-Press

-button, and countdown time disappear.
+- Press button. - and Countdown Time disappear.

-NOTE: At end of countdown time period, the fire turns off.
+NOTE: At end of Countdown Time period, the fire shuts off.
 The Countdown Timer only works in Manual, Thermostatic, and Eco Modes.
-Maximum countdown time is 9 hours and 50 minutes.
+Maximum Countdown Time is 9 hours and 50 minutes.